shangsuru/blog/content/posts/formal-dnn/index.md

 ![Correctness Property](posts/formal-dnn/images/pcpc.png)

 This way we can also express the desired robustness properties.
 Robustness is a broad class of properties though.
-We can specify robustness with respect to various factors like change of brightness, contrast, rotation, etc. For a concrete example, Figure \ref{fig:mnist} shows a hand-written 7 from the MNIST dataset along with two modified versions: One has its brightness increased and on the other one a spurious dot is added.
+We can specify robustness with respect to various factors like change of brightness, contrast, rotation, etc. For a concrete example, Figure 2 shows a hand-written 7 from the MNIST dataset along with two modified versions: One has its brightness increased and on the other one a spurious dot is added.
 Despite the minor changes, all images should be classified as 7 to satisfy the robustness property.

 ![MNIST image with different perturbations](posts/formal-dnn/images/mnist.png)
 <p align = "center">